srajiang/skills-terrain-visualizer/README.md

 ### [Try out skills terrain journal!]()

 ## Background and Overview
 This is a data visualization prototype experience where users to create their own skills terrain.
-A users areas of interest, skills and abilities form regions on a plane which can be dragged around to form relationships.
-Depth of experience, exploration are shown on 3D plane:
+A users areas of interest, skills and abilities form regions on a 3dimensional landscape representing relationships and degree of exploration.

 * Areas more extensively explored are higher in elevation / more resolved
 * Areas of broad interest/ nascent exploration are broader in elevation / less resolved.

 As users journal or add entries, the map grows / changes.
-This can be embedded in a user's portfolio site, or used by organizations or groups organization to show relationships in terrain across and organization.
+Possible use cases:
+  * Shareable individual skills and competencies mapping
+  * Organizational representational tool
+  * Group activity interest breadth and depth

 ## Functionality and Features

 ## Game Screens
-### Chart out regions (skills, competencies)
+### Chart out "regions" (skills, competencies)

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+* Create an interest area (or select from a list?) and add to a list.
+E.g.:
+  * Map out relationships between your skills, interests, hobbies
+  * Chart out areas of growth to accomplish a goal
+  * Reflect on your academic studies and relationships between those areas
+  * Chart out relationships between sub-areas of a topic

 ### Map relationships between regions

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+* User can move regions around to indicate relatedness, proximity in region.
+* User can increase the size of a region to indicate strength, depth, etc.
+* User can overlap / merge regions

+* Save the relationships as a 2D graph

 ### Visualize in 3D landscape

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+* User can see these regions mapped out in a 3D terrain where:
+* * Broad distances represent relatedness
+* * size represents depth, strength
+* * Merging, overlapping regions share a common color.

-### Journal / document an event in the region
+### Journal / document an event in the region.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+* User can visit the map

 ## Technologies and Technical Challenges